drreynolds/smuhpc-workshop/source/session_5.rst

 the previous step.
 Save a copy of this file using the ``cp`` command (e.g. ``cp file.cpp file_old.cpp``), where ``file`` is the file that you have identified as containing the bottleneck routine.
-We will use this original file again later in the lab.
+We will use this original file again later in the session.

 Determine what, if anything, can be optimized in this routine.
 Is there a simpler way that the arithmetic could be accomplished?
 Is it